11 Safety Tips for Women Living or Traveling Alone in India

 5. This is particularly for western female tourists : Avoid all body contact with men you have just met or even if you have known them over a few days.
 Do not give hugs and don’t shake hands.
 Use the conventional ‘namaste’ instead.

 6. Your eye contact with strange men should be brief and never intimate.
 Don’t make direct eye contact and smile simultaneously.
 These can often be misinterpreted.
 Be casual with your words; but be aloof and alert with your body language.

 7. If you are living in low budget hotels, or are in public areas, the market, villages etc., wear baggy clothing and try to ensure your arms and legs are covered.
-This is only helps avoid unwanted local male attention.
-It has nothing to do with rape however!
-Women fully clothed too have been raped.
+This may (or may no!) help prevent male stares and harassment!

 8. Avoid all travels at night.
 Never get into a cab or auto that has more than one man sitting in there.
 Sit near the door and if other men get in at any point, get out immediately.
 However, we have also got reports of women who’ve been attacked by lone cab drivers.
 Therefore, if you are traveling in the evenings or if you are journeying to unfamiliar places, it might be best to use public transport like buses.
 Do not use unmarked ‘share’ cars or vans.
 Never ever hitch a ride or accept a ride with a stranger no matter how friendly he seems.
 During train journeys mindfully gauge the people who are with you in your cubicle, and if you feel uncomfortable stay on your guard; don’t go to sleep.
 If you need to find your way somewhere, ask for directions.
 But never follow someone who says, “Follow me, I will show you.”
 Follow the directions and keep checking with others you meet en route to see if you are on the right path.
 Never agree to meet people you barely know at a house or hotel they invite you to.
 If you must meet and talk, ask them to meet you in some café of your choosing.
 Go and leave alone.